Berry-Flux-Controlled Cascade of Chiral Superconducting States

-which is found to take approximately integer values at the phase boundaries.
+A key insight into this oscillatory behavior can be obtained by noting that the geometric flux through the Fermi sea, Eq.\eqref{eq:Phi_FS}, takes approximately integer values at the phase boundaries.
 Indeed, the boundaries between adjacent phases $m$ and $m+2$ are determined by

-Using the asymptotics of the Bessel functions one can show that for the local attraction ($a \to \infty$) the boundaries are determined by the equation $\Phi = m + 1$, while for the wide potential ($a \to 0$) the boundaries are given by small-$a$ asymptotics $\Phi = \sqrt{(m+1)(m+2)}$.
+Using the asymptotics of the Bessel functions one can show that for the local attraction (large $a$) the boundaries are determined by the equation $\Phi = \sqrt{(m+1)(m+2)}$, while for the wide-range potential (small $a$) the boundaries are given by small-$a$ asymptotics $\Phi = m+1$.
 These properties explain the behavior of different phases in the phase diagram shown in Fig.\ref{fig1}b at small and large $ba$.

-We now consider the behavior near phase boundaries, the pairing interactions for the $m$ and $m+1$ orders are nearly equal, and they directly compete.
-On general symmetry grounds, at the phase boundaries these orders are expected to exhibits a type-I phase transition.
-In this situation, the phase diagram typically contains two distinct superconducting phases, along with an intermediate region near the phase boundary where the two orders may coexist.
-Concretely, we focus on chiral superconducting pairing in the channels $m$ and $m+2$, for which \be \la a_{\vec k}a_{-\vec k}\ra\sim \Delta_1 e^{im\phi_{\vec k}}+\Delta_2e^{i(m+2)\phi_{\vec k}} . \ee Within a mean-field framework, with an angle-dependent pairing interaction $V_{\vec k\vec k'}$ that carries a geometric phase (as described above), this leads to the free energy